al-codes/IRS-Forms/README.txt

 Running the Script

-Once you have downloaded the files and downloaded all of the necessary libraries, run the script by entering:
+Once you have downloaded the files and downloaded all of the necessary libraries, under the project directory, run the script by entering:

        $ python3 main.py